fau-masters-collected-works-cgarbin/gpt-all-local/README.md

 - [Reddit: The best way to train an LLM on company data (March 2023)](https://www.reddit.com/r/MachineLearning/comments/125qztx/d_the_best_way_to_train_an_llm_on_company_data/): open-ended discussion.
 - [psychic](https://github.com/psychic-api/psychic): _"extract and transform unstructured data from SaaS applications like Notion, Slack, Zendesk, Confluence, and Google Drive"_.
 - [MLC LLM](https://github.com/mlc-ai/mlc-llm): _"a universal solution that allows any language models to be deployed natively on a diverse set of hardware backends and native applications"_.
+- [Prompt auto-evaluator](https://autoevaluator.langchain.com/): Use GPT-4 to evaluate prompts.

 ### Prompt techniques to improve information retrieval

 - [OpenAI's Techniques to improve reliability](https://github.com/openai/openai-cookbook/blob/main/techniques_to_improve_reliability.md): Illustrates techniques to improve answers, including "Let's think step by step" ([Large Language Models are Zero-Shot Reasoners](https://arxiv.org/abs/2205.11916) - zero shot) and "chain of thought" ([Language Models Perform Reasoning via Chain of Thought](https://ai.googleblog.com/2022/05/language-models-perform-reasoning-via.html) - few shot).
+- [Unit test writing using a multi-step prompt](https://github.com/openai/openai-cookbook/blob/main/examples/Unit_test_writing_using_a_multi-step_prompt.ipynb): Shows how to use a sequence of prompts to get a response.